MicroEJ/docs/SDK6UserGuide/testProject.rst

 - Test on the Simulator
 - Test on a device
-- Test on a J2SE VM
+- Test on a Java SE VM

 Each type of test is detailed in the next sections.